 Roy Gawlick has a 5th degree black belt in Aikido.
 He opened Lions Gate Aikido in Vancouver, British Columbia in 2001.
 Roy started his training in Houston, Texas, at Karl Geis' dojo in 1997.

 Heather and Roy met at an Aikido seminar in Houston.
-After they married, Heather moved to Vancouver.
-They re-opened Shinju Dojo in 2013 and enjoy teaching together in downtown Vancouver, Canada.
+After they married, Heather moved to Vancouver, Canada where they reopened the Dojo together.
+In 2018, they moved to Longview, Washington where they currently enjoy teaching.

 A short history about our style of Aikido